EnigmaCurry/d.rymcg.tech/traefik/README.md

 changes to your authorization groups or permitted email addresses.

 Each app must apply the middleware to filter users based on the group the middleware is designed for.
-Once you run `make groups` and configure authorization groups in the `traefik` folder, when you run `make config` for that app and elect to configure Oauth2 authentication, you will be asked to assign one of those groups to your app.
+Once you run `make sentry` and configure authorization groups in the `traefik` folder, when you run `make config` for that app and elect to configure Oauth2 authentication, you will be asked to assign one of those groups to your app.